 - Property verification: We check government databases to verify whether the property is subject to CARES Act notice requirements.

-- Eviction filing: After the notice period, we file a Petition for Eviction with the correct Bexar County precinct court.
+- Eviction filing: After the notice period, we file a Petition for Eviction with the correct County precinct court.

 - Representation and judgment: We attend court on behalf of the client to present the case and obtain a judgment.